Aishlia/physcat_final/README.md

 ```
 ![](/visual_src/basinhopping.png)

 The parameters on the basinhopping call do not use a pre-specified starting temperature.
 Starting placement of the objects is also random.
 The only constrains on the function are that the objects must not be placed on top of each other.
 The function over which it is optimizing is the sum of the distances between the related points.
-The basinhopping is also used SLSQP (sequential least squared programming) by default.
+Basinhopping uses SLSQP (sequential least squared programming) by default.

 ## Results of simulation